Berlin Holocaust memorial stabbing: Stabbing

 On Friday, February 21, 2025, the assailant identified as 19-year-old Syrian asylum seeker Wassim al M., armed with a hunting knife, approached the victim from behind and inflicted life-threatening injuries by attempting to slit his throat.
 The victim, a 30-year-old Spanish tourist from Bilbao, was immediately transported to a hospital, where an induced coma stabilized his condition.
 Following the attack, the suspect fled the scene but was apprehended by authorities a few hours later, still bearing traces of blood.
 At the time of his arrest, he was found in possession of a hunting knife, a Quran, a prayer rug, and a note containing Quranic verses, indicating a potential religious motivation.
 The perpetrator had been planning the attack for several weeks, driven by a desire to "kill Jews."

-Suspect
+Perpetrator and conviction

-The suspect has been identified as Wassim al M., a 19-year-old Syrian asylum seeker.
-He arrived in Germany in 2023 as an unaccompanied minor and was granted asylum, subsequently residing in Leipzig.
-Wassim al M. was born in January 2006 in Al-Shaddadi, a small town in Syria.
-He entered Germany on May 9, 2023, possibly via the Balkan route, and was assigned to the state of Saxony, where he lived in a refugee accommodation in Leipzig.
+The perpetrator was identified as Wassim al M., a 19-year-old Syrian asylum seeker.
+Wassim was born in January 2006 in Al-Shaddadi, a small town in Syria.
+He entered Germany on May 9, 2023, as an unaccompanied minor, possibly via the Balkan route, and was granted asylum.
+He was assigned to the state of Saxony, where he lived in a refugee accommodation in Leipzig.
 Prior to the attack, Wassim had come into contact with authorities in Saxony for minor offenses.
+On 5 March 2026, a Berlin district court convicted Wasim on charges of attempted murder, grievous bodily harm and attempted membership in a foreign terrorist organization and sentenced him to 13 years' imprisonment.
+Upon convincing and sentencing, the presiding judge mentioned that Wasim had carried out the attack in the name of the Islamic State and that he chose the Holocaust memorial as a target because "he believed he would find people of Jewish faith there".